mono-js/mono-mail/README.md

 TODO: All rest calls need a session and a role that contain `ManageMail` action.
 This action is not added automatically.

 ## Routes

+The routes for preview and sending an email are only available on development environment or if the `exposeRoutes` is set to true in the configuration of the module.

 | Method | URI | Query params | Body | Action   |
 | :------| :---| :------------| :-----| :--------|